-For me, choosing between a waist mounted towline and a deck towline was an easy choice; having had a prolapsed disk in my lower back in the past, there is now way I am letting my back take the strain when towing someone.
+For me, choosing between a waist mounted towline and a deck towline was an easy choice; having had a prolapsed disk in my lower back my past, there is no way I am letting my back take the strain when towing someone.
 It is much easier to let the boat do the work and take any sudden jolts.

 With a recommended retail price of just over £70 the Valley Deck Towline may at first glance appear to be relatively expensive.
 But take a closer inspection and you will find it is a well designed, quality piece of kit.
 It has stainless steel fittings throughout, 15 meters of 8mm floating braided rope, with a heavy duty shock absorbing system and float.
 It mounts neatly to the rear deck and is within reach for when you need it.